Ivanho92/website-elisegrimm/src/pages/en/therapy.md

 ## In practice

-Each session lasts **one hour** and can be conducted in French or English.
+Each session lasts **50 minutes** and can be conducted in French or English.
 It is advisable to begin therapy with weekly sessions, subsequently adjusting the frequency based on your needs.

 ## Difficulties treated include